 Best young player: Paul Pogba (France)

-Linked in many people's minds to the 2016 Olympic Games, which will be held in Rio de Janeiro, where the final game was held.
-Despite concerns about preparedness and security, Brazil 2014 proved to be quite a success, featuring electrifying matches and a rather high scoreline, another Luiz Suarez biting incident (this time involving Italian defender Giorgio Chiellini in group play), surprise contenders like France — resurgent after a horrid 2010 performance (which saw much mediocrity, scandal and infighting) — and out-of-nowhere Costa Rica clawing their way to the quarterfinals, perennial favorites like England, Italy and defending champions Spain falling by the wayside, and Team USA helping increase interest in the sport in the USA after a fine performance (including a record-breaking 16 saves by Everton FC goalkeeper Tim Howard despite a 2-1 loss to Belgium at the Round of 16)note Even being (temporarily) promoted to Secretary of Defense of the United States of America, as well as a shocking 7-1 curbstomp of hosts Brazil by Germany in the semifinal, which saw the latter's Polish-born striker Miroslav Klose overtake Ronaldo as the tournament's all-time leading scorer (with 16 goals).
-Ultimately won by Germany, 1-0, in extra time against Argentina, becoming the very first European team to win in the Americas.
+Best goalkeeper: Manuel Neuer (Germany)Linked in many people's minds to the 2016 Olympic Games, hosted by Rio de Janeiro, where the final game was held (though Belo Horizonte, Brasília, Manaus, Salvador and São Paulo also hosted some out-of-town games).
+Despite concerns about preparedness and security, from the sport's standpoint, Brazil 2014 proved to be quite a success, featuring electrifying matches with high scorelines, another biting incident involving Uruguayan striker Luiz Suarez (this time against Italian defender Giorgio Chiellini in group play), surprise contenders like France — resurgent after a horrid 2010 performance (which saw much mediocrity, scandal and infighting) — and out-of-nowhere Costa Rica clawing their way to the quarterfinals, perennial favorites like England, Italy and defending champions Spain falling by the wayside, and increased interest in the sport from the USA after its national team's surprisingly good showing (including a record-breaking 16 saves by Everton FC goalkeeper Tim Howard in a defiant 1-2 loss to Belgium at the Round of 16)note , as well as a shocking 7-1 trouncing of hosts Brazil by Germany in the semifinal (which saw the latter's Polish-born striker Miroslav Klose overtake Ronaldo as the tournament's all-time leading scorer with 16 goals).
+Germany then proceeded to beat Argentina 1-0 in extra time in the final, winning their fourth trophy and becoming the first European team to win in the Americas.

 Cities: Al Khor / Al Rayyan / Al Wakrah / Doha / Lusail / Madinat ash Shamal / Umm Salal